Jasmin Fisher: Research and career

-Honours and Awards
+Honours and awards

 Fisher has received numerous awards and was elected a Fellow of the Royal Society of Biology (FRSB) in 2018.
 She was named one of the top 50 outstanding leaders in the UK healthcare by BioBeat in 2017.
-Fisher was a Fellow of Trinity Hall, Cambridge from 2016-2019.
+Fisher was a Fellow of Trinity Hall, Cambridge from 2016 to 2019.
 She was awarded the Dov Biegun Postdoctoral Fellowship at Weizmann Institute of Science (2003-2006), the Dean's Award for Excellence in PhD Studies, Weizmann Institute of Science (2001) and the Marton and Toby Mower Fellowship for Excellence in PhD Studies, Weizmann Institute of Science (1999-2000).
 Fisher also received the Zlotowski Center Award for Excellence and the Life Sciences Fellowship for Excellence from Ben-Gurion University (1997).